285sopes2usac/USAX/docs/debugging.md

 With GDB we cannot really debug code running in [real mode], but the good thing is that the 1st and the 2nd stages are small part of the legacy bootloader and should never really need to be touched.
-Therefore, we'll talk only about debugging the 3rd stage, which runs in 32-bit [protected mode] like the whole Tilck kernel and it's also mostly written in C. Steps:
+Therefore, we'll talk only about debugging the 3rd stage, which runs in 32-bit [protected mode] like the whole usax kernel and it's also mostly written in C. Steps:

   * Run: `./build/run_qemu -S`.
 The `-S` option will force QEMU to stop